All Episodes

 So maybe we'll talk about that some more.

-He's talking about drones and uh battle weapons, how they need to be used against Americans who criticize Israel.
+He's talking about drones and battle weapons, how they need to be used against Americans who criticize Israel.

-So this appears to be Netanyahu making a direct threat of uh perhaps a mass wave of assassinations or drone strikes against Americans.
+So this appears to be Netanyahu making a direct threat of perhaps a mass wave of assassinations or drone strikes against Americans.

 And Trump says nothing about this.

-Apparently it's okay with Trump.
+Apparently, it's okay with Trump.

 And the thing is that whether these hundreds of thousands of federal workers, whether they're working or not working, the exact same amount of things get done.

-So it doesn't even matter if they're working, and you might as well just permanently fire them all, and nobody would notice any difference whatsoever because they don't do anything.
+And nobody would notice any difference whatsoever because they don't do anything.

-They are parasites on the economy, living off of the money of productive people like you and I who actually work for a living.
+They are parasites on the economy living off of the money of productive people like you and I who actually work for a living.

 No, but that's what federal workers do all the time.

-So I hope they all get fired, and I hope the shutdown lasts uh well, forever, actually.
+And I hope the shutdown lasts, well, forever, actually.

-I mean, the the government's just too large.
+I mean, the government's just too large.

-We need a government that's about 90% smaller that just covers the basics like defending the shores, securing the border, which until recently our government completely failed to do that anyway.
+We need a government that's about 90% smaller that just covers the basics, like defending the shores, securing the border, which until recently our government completely failed to do that anyway.

 So we'll see what happens with the shutdown.

-But anyway, he makes a direct threat, is what it sounds like to me, but let's play it, see what you think.
+But anyway, he makes a direct threat is what it sounds like to me, but let's play it, see what you think.

 He's talking about using kinetic weapons against Americans on U.S. soil.